imagecbj/Proactive-Defense-Against-Facial-Editing-in-DWT/README.md

 ## Test

-<p align="justify"> Run the following command to test one image
+<p align="justify"> Run the following command to test one image, there are some test images in `test/test_data/`

 ```python